-Carbon capture and storage (CCS) is one of the measures recommended by the UN Intergovernmental Panel on Climate Change to limit global warming.
+Carbon capture and storage (CCS) is one of the measures recommended by the UN Intergovernmental Panel on Climate Change (IPCC) to limit global warming.
 According to the International Energy Agency (IEA), it will be necessary to store several billion tonnes of CO2 every year in order to curtail global warming in accordance with the targets under the Paris Agreement.
 A successful carbon capture and storage effort will be of decisive importance for realising the political objective for future emission reductions.

 CCS status in Norway